 The problem was that its laid-back, immaculately recorded hi-fi sounds attracted “non-music fans” and alienated the music media cognoscenti.
 All of a sudden it seemed to be open season on the “stadium rock” of Dire Straits.
 The homely pub-rock of their appealing 1978 debut album was forgotten and, despite the huge sales, it became deeply “uncool” to admit to liking Dire Straits.
 They were now the property of estate agents and conventional married couples.

-Dire Straits, despite the huge success of Brothers In Arms, had only one more album left in them.They didn't officially call it a day for another ten years, however.
+Dire Straits, despite the huge success of this album, had only one more album left in them.They didn't officially call it a day for another ten years, however.

 Calling Elvis/On Every Street/When It Comes To You/Fade To Black/The Bug/You And Your Friend/Heavy Fuel/Iron Hand/Ticket To Heaven/My Parties/Planet Of New Orleans/How Long

 This was Dire Straits' often overlooked farewell album, released in 1991, six years after the multi-million selling Brothers In Arms.
 Personally, I much prefer it to to the latter.
 It is rockier, bluesier and folkier - just more rootsy and credible, for me, anyway, obviously not for millions of others.
 It still sold well, but didn't get much critical acclaim and has been all but forgotten.
 It now re-appears for me as a bit of a hidden gem.

 Calling Elvis is a catchy, slightly rockabilly-ish opener name-checking several Elvis hits over a typically Dire Straits guitar backing, full drum sound and gritty soloing.